AstarNetwork/astar-docs/docs/learn/governance/index.md

 ### Main Council

-`Main Council` will initially consist of Astar Foundation leaders, individuals who have deep investment & understanding of the network & the ecosystem.
+The `Main Council` will initially consist of Astar Foundation leaders, individuals who have deep investment & understanding of the network & the ecosystem.

 The `Main Council` can: